What is LASIK?

 After The Surgery

-Following the LASIK procedure, you will use medicated eye drops and clear protective shields to cover your eyes.
-You can open your eyes and see well enough to walk without glasses, but you must not drive yourself home.
+While you'll be able to see well enough to walk without glasses, you must not drive yourself home.

 If My Vision Is Blurry After LASIK

-After LASIK Eye Care
+Post- LASIK Eye Care